rasmusbrottwitt/coronavirus/README.md

 # Covid 19 and the world

-2020 has been a year that will forever be remembered for the COVID-19 pandemic.
-It is not the first pandemic in world histori to say the least, but it is the first time it has happened to our modern society.
+2020 has been a year that go down in history, remembered for the COVID-19 pandemic.
+It is not the first or worst pandemic in world history to say the least, but it is the first time it has happened to our modern society.
 We have the opportunity to track the spread to a very low detail, and at the same time see and uncover it's impact on all aspects of society.

 In that way, the Corona Virus is more than just a disease - it is a shift in how our world works, and has the potential to  hit the economy really hard especially.
 The reasoning for this is more complex - we have to understand how the virus spreads physically and psyhologically, and then look at how it has impacted the economy.